The Complete Guide to Hiking Footwear: Boots, Socks, and Gaiters for Every Trail

 The hiking footwear industry wants you to believe that premium prices equal premium performance.
 The reality is more nuanced.
 Quality boots, properly fitted socks, and appropriate gaiters matter far more than brand names.

-By understanding the advantages and disadvantages of different footwear types, choosing socks based on material and fit, knowing when gaiters are essential, and recognizing that cost doesn't always equal value, you can build a footwear system that performs exceptionally without breaking the bank.
+By understanding the advantages and disadvantages of different footwear types, choosing socks based on material and fit, knowing when gaiters are essential, and recognising that cost doesn't always equal value, you can build a footwear system that performs exceptionally without breaking the bank.

 Your feet carry you through every adventure.
 Treat them right with smart choices, not just expensive ones.